sileht/cmk_fastchecker/README.rst

 The load of our tiny Intel NUC server was around 40-60..., Now it's 0.6.

-The goals of cmk_fastchecker is to make icinga/nagios doing only the active_checks/scheduling/notification stuffs. cmk_fastchecker will run all python stuffs.
+The goals of fastchecker is to make icinga/nagios doing only the active_checks/scheduling/notification stuffs. fastchecker will run all python stuffs.

+Also, fastpinger ping all your infras with fping and dump a report.
+The fastchecker hook read the report and mimic check_icmp output.

 Configuration
 -------------